Speak Your Truth: Why Therapy Is What Black People Need

 This is not to say that we are completely devoid of forms of emotional support or that we shouldn’t seek emotional support.
 Research finds that African Americans tend to resort to church, family, and community as sources of encouragement rather than turning to health care professionals.
 These are great resources but sometimes expressing our feelings to our immediate circle is not enough.
 I encourage women going through an unsettling time, dealing with an array of emotional roller coasters or simply loneliness to open up to a therapist.
 You never know what people have gone through to get to where they are, and how their experiences could be of benefit to your life.
 We aren’t meant to figure everything out by ourselves.
 Listening and learning from the experiences of those around us and applying them to our own lives is growth.

-Bell Hooks, the famed black feminist and writer, deems therapy to be “healing, it brings you into your body…it answers the questions that your body raises.”
+bell hooks, the famed black feminist and writer, deems therapy to be “healing, it brings you into your body…it answers the questions that your body raises.”
 When you are given the freedom to discuss your issues with a stranger, it enables you to fully release your feelings, free of judgment, free of assumptions and free of expectations.
-In therapy you have the ability to dissect your behavior and feelings, with the help of a professional who can keep you grounded to the truth.
+In therapy, you have the ability to dissect your behavior and feelings, with the help of a professional who can keep you grounded to the truth.
 When I was undergoing therapy, during my rough spots, my therapist would assign me homework based on my overarching goals for myself.
 These exercises gave me the opportunity to monitor my anxiety.
 Anytime I felt negative emotions surfacing I would look into why I was feeling that way.
 I would pinpoint what triggered each emotion and then work on a plan to stop being triggered by that very thing.
 These practices made me more aware of what situations I should put myself in to thrive but also what I could do to improve my attitude.
 The ability to constructively evaluate yourself and understand the role anxiety plays in keeping me unhappy.
 The role that people

 There are many forms of talk-therapy each with their own benefits depending on where you are.
 Psychotherapy, is the form that I recommend most to relieve anxiety.
 This talk-therapy works to assist patients in quelling their illness with a psychologist who offers procedures to help develop healthier and more effective life habits.
 This collaborative treatment is based on the relationship between you and the psychologist.
 It allows for a supportive environment where you can talk openly about your life free of judgment.
 In addition to treatment, participation in patient support groups can be helpful to the recovery process.
 In these groups members share their personal experiences with illnesses, the exchange in information can help in developing coping skills and feeling less alone in recovery.
 Many people question how long to remain in treatment.
 It’s sometimes difficult to gauge your progress but talking to your therapist about a plan can help.
 As a professional, they can tell if you are healthy enough to have less sessions or to continue on regularly.
 Even if you choose to discontinue sessions, it’s great to know that you have the ability to go back if things get rough again.
 Therapy and self-care isn’t going anywhere.
 It all depends on your ability to look inward and be self-aware of your mental health.